zarf-dev/proposals/0048-schema-update-process/README.md

 ### Converting between API versions

 Zarf will need to handle two use cases for conversions.
 The first is `zarf dev convert`, providing a simple way for users to convert their zarf.yaml files from one schema version to the next.
 The second is internal convert functions which will allow for backwards compatible lossless conversions.
 This will provide a path for existing packages to call packager functions when they change to use the v1beta1 objects.
-If there is not

 Converting will follow this logic:
 - If two fields are the same they will simply from one object to the other.